wp-plugins/rencontre/readme.txt

 == Changelog ==

+= 1.2 =
+14/09/2014 :
+* Multilingual Countries with Admin panel to add or change countries and regions
+* Fix HTML format in e-mail
+* Fix some bugs
+* Add some translations in Admin part

 = 1.1 =
 19/06/2014 :
 * Email sending : optimization and improvement.
 * Emails translation.
 * Fixed some bug...

 22/06/2014 : Update 1
 * Fix Facebook connect bug.

 24/07/2014 : Update 2
 * Add Spanish language (thanks to Sanjay Gandhi).
 * Fixed some bug...

 31/07/2014 : Update 3
 * Memory of the search.
 * Update installation page in readme file.

 11/08/2014 : Update 4
 * Limit number of result in search.

 16/08/2014 : Update 5
 * Fix Deletion of the Admin account by cron schedule.
 * Add CSS clear in fiche libre.
 * Input default CSS file in fiche libre.

 23/08/2014 : Update 6
 * Remove auto-zoom in fiche libre (unconnected).
 * Fix CSS in fiche libre.
 * Fix bug if no WPLANG in wp-config.php.
 * Add my homepage setup in admin.

 01/09/2014 : Update 7
 * Fix default CSS.

 04/09/2014 : Update 8
 * auto close chat if inactif.
 * Fix warning php opendir.